Alexeyov/Empire-at-War-Linux-Mod-Tool/README.md

 ![winecfg](https://github.com/user-attachments/assets/17212ab3-0602-486e-ab50-08801a806a32)

-If after running winecfg, mono doesn´t show after doing ``` ls ~/.wine/drive_c/windows/mono/ ```, reinstall wine and run winecfg again.
+If after running winecfg, mono doesn´t show after doing ``` ls ~/.wine/drive_c/windows/mono/ ```, either:
+  * Reinstall wine and run ```winecfg``` again.
+  * After installing wine, do ```wine --version``` on a terminal, then go to https://dl.winehq.org/wine/wine-mono/ to download the .msi file for your wine version.
+      * Install this file by running the following command on a terminal located in the same location as the file: ```wine msiexec -i  wine-mono-10.1.0-x86.msi``` (replace wine-mono-10.1.0-x86.msi with the file name you may have)

 [Back to Index](#index)